abinit/abipy/docs/installation.rst

 to install the package in developmental mode
 (Develop mode is the recommended approach if you are planning to implement new features.
  In this case you may also opt to first fork AbiPy on Git and then clone your own fork.
- This will a low you to push any changes to you own fork and also get them merged in the main branch.).
+ This will allow you to push any changes to you own fork and also get them merged in the main branch).

 The documentation of the **developmental** version is hosted on `github pages <http://abinit.github.io/abipy>`_.